drvinceknight/pfm/book/tools-for-mathematics/02-algebra/tutorial/main.md

 sympy.discriminant(expression)
 ```

-Complement this with mathematical knowledge: if a quadratic has a
+Now, complement this with mathematical knowledge: if a has a negative
-negative discriminant then it does not have any roots and all the values are of
+discriminant then it does not have any roots and all the values are of
-the same sign as the coefficient of $x ^ 2 $.
-Which in this case is $2>0$.
+the same sign as the coefficient of $x ^ 2$.
+Which in this case is
+$2>0$.
 Confirm this by directly creating the equation.
-Do this by creating a
+Do this by
-variable `equation` and assigning it the equation which has a `lhs` and a `rhs`:
+creating a variable `equation` and assigning it the equation which has a
+`lhs` and a `rhs`:

 ```{code-cell} ipython3
 equation = sympy.Eq(lhs=expression, rhs=0)
 equation
 ```

-and asking `sympy` to solve it:
+Now ask `sympy` to solve it:

 ```{code-cell} ipython3
 sympy.solveset(equation)
 ```

-Indeed the only solutions are imaginary numbers: this confirms that the graph of
+Indeed the only solutions are imaginary numbers: this confirms that the
-$f(x)$ is a convex parabola that is above the $y=0$ line.
+graph of $f(x)$ is a convex parabola that is above the $y=0$ line.
+Now
-Now complete the square so that we can write:
+complete the square so that you can write:

 $$
     f(x) = a (x - b) ^ 2 + c
 $$

 for some values of $a, b, c$.
-Create variables that have those 3 constants as value but also create a variable `completed_square` and assign it the general expression:
+Create variables that have those 3
+constants as value but also create a variable `completed_square` and
+assign it the general expression:

 ```{code-cell} ipython3
 a, b, c = sympy.Symbol("a"), sympy.Symbol("b"), sympy.Symbol("c")